- Optimal CPU And GPU Temperature.

 |Ryzen 3||1300X, 1200|

-For other generation and laptop and APU’s, you can check AMD official website.
+For other generations and laptops and APU’s, you can check AMD official website.

 GPU Temperature For Gaming